Blog / How to accept bitcoin lightning tips on your website ⚡

 WebLN is a standard for integrating bitcoin lightning with the web.

 Alby is a bitcoin lightning browser extension that allows anyone to easily send and receive bitcoin on the web and interact dynamically with certain websites (your website will now be one of them!).

 <meta name="lightning" content="lnurlp:email@example.com"> <meta property="alby:image" content="/images/avatar.png">

-an image you would like displayed to Alby users when they
+image you would like displayed to Alby users when they send you sats.

 When Alby users navigate to your website after you enter the

 This will notify users that your website accepts lightning payments natively.

 They can now click on the Alby icon and send you bitcoin

 Another option is to add an easy to use tipping widget directly on your website.
 Luckily a cool bitcoin developer named René Aaron has made this possible!

 and follow the instructions to create your very own bitcoin lightning tipping